dreiklangdev/Scilab-RL-goalderivative/README.md

 \end{cases}
 $$

-that type of reward hacking is decreased with higher order $k$ , since isolated goalderivatives are not rewarded anymore.
+that type of reward hacking is less probable with higher order $k$ , since isolated goalderivatives are not rewarded anymore.
 Since they are also not penalized, exploration is increased - this is especially beneficial in the multi-goal environments of the later sections.

 (Formal Proofs?)